-This research will additionally address not only the inconsistencies in the current legal framework but will also focus on what needs to be done to remedy these gaps and secure their human rights effectively.
+12. This research will additionally address not only the inconsistencies in the current legal framework but will also focus on what needs to be done to remedy these gaps and secure their human rights effectively.
 The latter will be of extreme importance for children born in current conflict situations whose future is still unwritten and whose lives can still be influenced by the prompt implementation of their human rights.

-3. LITERATURE REVIEW
+§3.
+Literature review

-The increased attention to CRSV as a political and humanitarian issue over the last decades has disregarded one group of victims; children born as a result from it.
-The study of their presence only emerged in the dominant discourse of CRSV, in which female victims were the primary focus or, to a lesser extent, the male perpetrators.
-The study of CBOW as primary subjects has been an ignored reality and has only received minor systematic attention, with some notable exceptions.
+- 13. The increased attention to CRSV as a political and humanitarian issue over the last decades has disregarded one group of victims: children born as a result from it.
+The study of their presence only immersed in the dominant discourse of CRSV, in which female victims were the primary focus or, to a lesser extent, the male perpetrators.23 The study of CBOW as primary subjects, has been an ignored reality and has only received minor systematic attention, with some notable exceptions. - 14.
+Charli Carpenter has pursued in-depth academic engagement with the topic over the last decade.
+The essay collection "Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones" (2007), was the first ground-breaking analysis that placed the emphasis on the protection of CBOW, rather than focusing on the women who survived it.24 The work recognises CBOW as rightful subjects of human rights law, examining the problems and challenges particular to them as well as whereabouts and status in different case studies, showing the geographic extent of the problem.
+In her book "Forgetting Children Born of War: Setting the Human Rights Agenda in Bosnia and Beyond" (2010), Carpenter focuses on the silence regarding CBOW, of transnational organisations dealing with children and armed conflict and children's rights more generally.25 Carpenter has shed a light on the neglected category of CBOW and sharpened the understanding of these otherwise silenced issues. - 15.
+The needs and challenges of CBOW are also the primary research focus in Sabine Lee's recent academic work "Children Born of War in the Twentieth Century" (2017).
+Lee puts the focus on

-Charli Carpenter has pursued an in-depth academic engagement with the topic over the last decade.
-The essay collection Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones was the first ground-breaking analysis that placed the emphasis on the protection of CBOW, rather than focusing on the women who survived it.25 The work recognises CBOW as rightful subjects of human rights law, examining the problems and challenges particular to them as well as whereabouts and status in different case studies, showing the geographic extent of the problem.
-In her book Forgetting Children
+23 T. Sanchez Parra and S. Lo Iacono, "(Re)Productive Discourses: Media Coverage of Children Born of War in Colombia", Bulletin of Latin American Research 2019, 24.

-&lt;sup>24 T Sanchez Parra and S Lo Iacono, '(Re)Productive Discourses: Media Coverage of Children Born of War in Colombia' (2019) 39 Bulletin of Latin American Research 22, 24.
-C Carpenter (ed), Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones (Kumarian Press 2007).
+24 C. Carpenter (ed.), Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones, Kumarian Press, 2007.